10 Best Gin Cocktails: Classic Recipes for 2025

 8. Gimlet – Tart and Tangy

-- You’ll need: 50ml Muckross Irish Gin, 25ml lime juice (fresh!), optional: 10ml sugar syrup
+- You’ll need: 50ml Muckross Irish Gin, 25ml fresh lime juice, optional: 10ml sugar syrup

 - Serve in: Coupe or small martini glass

-- Occasion: Date night or palate reset
+- Occasion: Date night, palate reset, late-night simplicity

 Our Tip: Shake until your hands are freezing.
+A deep chill keeps the finish razor-clean.

 9. Sloe Gin Fizz – Sweetly Unique